FelisDiligens/joplin-plugin-multimd-table-tools/README.md

 ## ⚡ Usage

-> TODO
+All actions are relative to where you placed the I-beam (also called I-cursor) in the text editor.
+This includes hotkeys.

+Once you place the I-beam, simply select one of the actions from the menu (see `Tools` → `Table tools`), click a button from the toolbar, or press a hotkey.

 ### Hotkeys

-All actions are relative to where you placed the I-beam (also called I-cursor) in the text editor:

 | Hotkey                          | Action                           |
 |---------------------------------|----------------------------------|